dongejeung/jpl/lib/References.md

 - Exceptions that are extensions of RuntimeException and Error need not be declared  and are not checked;
 they are called unchecked exceptions

+- RuntimeException and Error need not be declared and are not checked;
+they are called unchecked exceptions
+- Throws clause means programmer expect to occur this type of exception